For SellersIndustry Guide

 2. Customer Concentration

-If a substantial portion of revenue comes from a single customer or a very small group of customers, the business is exposed to significant risk should those relationships terminate.
+If a substantial portion of revenue originates from a single customer or a very small group of customers, the business is exposed to significant risk should those relationships terminate.
 Buyers will heavily discount businesses with high customer concentration, as it indicates a lack of diversification and potential instability [4].

 3. Inconsistent or Poor Financial Records